Toy Industry Association (TIA) Statement on Toy Safety, Age Grading and Small Parts

 - Be a good role model for the safe use of toys and stay engaged in active adult supervision of children at play.

-- Keep stuffed toys out of the cribs of infants and younger children.
+- Keep stuffed toys (and other objects such as pillows and quilts) out of the cribs of infants and younger children.

 - Keep toys organized and off stairs or out of high-traffic areas in your home.